spawnmarvel/quickguides/eventhub/Readme.md

 * Temporal decoupling can provide a stronger guarantee that messages are received and it means that producers aren't blocked while consumers are processing data.
 * Load Balancing and Load Leveling, multiple concurrent consumers, potentially making it simpler to achieve load balancing.

+Event Hubs is a versatile service

+* Event Hubs is compatible with a wide variety of languages and tools.
+Data can be read and processed using languages such as Python and Go, and it’s compatible with common protocols.

+When is Event Hubs a suitable solution?

+* Ingesting high volumes of messages quickly and reliably
+* Suitable for receiving data from thousands, or more, event publishers simultaneously and ensuring the data is stored in a non-volatile state.
+* It supports connection mechanisms like Advanced Message Queuing Protocol (AMQP) and WebSockets to support low-bandwidth and low-latency message delivery
+* There are scenarios where other message brokers are more suitable than Event Hubs.
+Event Hubs can enable near real-time responses to messages.
+However, due to its asynchronous nature, Event Hubs isn't always the best choice if the event creators are critically dependent on specific actions taking place in a specific window of time.
+* Event Hubs is also not the best choice when delivery of all information is absolutely business critical.
+Event Hubs can guarantee at least once delivery to its singular Capture consumer.
+But, if your application has multiple groups that consume the same messages.
+Then your client application is responsible for connecting to and consuming the events while they're still in the cache.
+The cache lifetime is configurable, and defaults to 24 hours, but if some downtime prevents your consumer applications from running, you may miss those events.

+### If Event Hubs isn't the perfect fit for your problem, Azure provides other messaging services.
+Including: